nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] Add integer type inference.
+Implicit numeric casts have been disallowed, but they may be allowed only if no type was specified and if they are literals
 - [x] compile intermediate code to multiple targets
 - [x] implement oprimizations
 - [x] add tests and compile-time assertions